 - Project your social media feeds live on a screen at the event (many event apps have an option to do this too).

-- Interview attendees, customers, speakers, influencers for future blog and social content.
+- Interview attendees, customers, speakers, influencers for future blogs, and social content.

 After Your Event